VobilishettyPrashanth-org/aws-infra/README.md

 Step 5: Initialize and apply Terraform code To initialize and apply your Terraform code, follow these steps:

 Open a terminal window and navigate to your Terraform code directory.
 Run the command terraform init to initialize your Terraform code.
 Run the command terraform plan to see what changes Terraform will make to your infrastructure.
 Run the command terraform apply to apply your Terraform code and create your infrastructure.
 Review the output to make sure there are no errors.
 Step 6: Destroy the infrastructure To destroy the infrastructure you created, run the command terraform destroy.
 This will remove all resources created by your Terraform code.

+Command to import the certificate :

+aws acm import-certificate --certificate fileb://path --certificate-chain fileb://path --private-key fileb://path --profile demo